 While the veg sweat, finely chop the tomatoes.
 Peel and grate or crush the garlic.
-Finely chop the coriander stalks, saving the leaves for later.
+Finely chop the coriander stalks, putting the leaves to one side for later.
 Halve the lemon and slice one half in half again to make wedges.

-Stir the tomatoes into the veg and let it cook down for 8 mins, stirring occasionally, till the tomato is soft and pulpy and has a rich red colour.
+Stir the tomatoes into the veg and let them cook down for 8 mins, stirring occasionally, till the tomatoes are soft, pulpy and has a rich red colour.

 Add the garlic and coriander stalks to the pan.
-Measure out 1 tsp turmeric and 1/2 tsp each ground ginger and cumin and add them with the cinnamon stick.
-Squeeze the juice from the lemon quarters into the pan and the drop them in.
+Measure out 1 tsp turmeric and ½ tsp each ground ginger and cumin.
+Add them with the cinnamon stick.
+Squeeze the juice from the lemon wedges into the pan and then drop them in to the pan.
 Give everything a good stir to mix.

 Add the olives and crumble in the stock cube.
 Pour in 400ml boiling water and stir to mix well.
 Pop a lid on the pan and simmer for 5 mins to mingle all the flavours.